romedtino/simple-wyze-vac/README.md

 ## NOTE As of 8/20/2021

 Wyze has recently implemented a rate limit on accessing their private APIs.
-Due to this change, I cannot recommend installing this integration in HA until this all gets sorted out.
+Due to this change, ~~I cannot recommend installing this integration in HA until this all gets sorted out.
 I might resort to adding a "send_command" that maybe you can use to query Wyze servers.
-This way it's more event based and it will be on you to make sure you don't hit the rate limits.
+This way it's more event based and it will be on you to make sure you don't hit the rate limits.~~ I have **disabled polling** on this integration.

+To update the state of the device, you can do a `vacuum.send_command` with command `update` which will update the state of the vacuum.
+See vacuum-card example for an implementation.

 ## General